experience on our website. If you continue, we'll assume that you are happy to receive

 While we can’t acheive a completely clean railway, we try to prevent litter and fly-tipping as much as we can by:

-We are responsible for cleaning the areas around the railway track and at the following stations:
+We are responsible for cleaning the areas around the railway tracks.

 To report litter elsewhere, contact your local council.